Qlik-PE/Rapid-ML-Gateway/README.md

+# Introduction

 ![Rapid ML Gateway Logo](./images/1.png)

+**Rapid Machine Learning Gateway**
-# Rapid Machine Learning Gateway - Simple way to BI tools to tap your ML Endpoints
+ Simple way to BI tools to tap your ML Endpoints from your BI tools.

+Rapid ML Gateway(RML) is an open source Python implementation of Qlik<sup>TM</sup> Server Side Extension that simplifies bi-directional data exchange between Qlik Application and Popular ML endpoint data. _The Origins of this project started as Qlik Rapid API Gateway but due to complications it was fully opensourced_

-## As of May 2021 It was decided that this project will become a OSS Project for the larger community.
+**As of May 2021 It was decided that this project will become a OSS Project for the larger community and Qlik, Inc will no have involvement in this project.**
 Following Decisions were made

-- It was renamed Rapid ML Gateway from Qlik Rapid API Gateway
+- It was renamed **Rapid ML Gateway** from **Qlik Rapid API Gateway**
+- RML(Rapid ML Gateway) is not Qlik Supported Project/Product
-- Please note Qlik has no affiliation with this project other than initial code was written by John Park who is currently employed as Principal Solution Architect at Qlik Partner Engineering.
+- **Qlik Inc. or Qlik Support** has no affiliation with this project other than initial code was written by John Park who is currently employed as Principal Solution Architect at Qlik Partner Engineering.
-- For Qlik Customers please note that there is no official support for this project from Qlik Support.
+- Customers may access Qlik Partner Engineering via their Qlik Account Rep or this Repo if help is needed.
+- This project is run as Open Source project with MIT License.
+- The users of this code base should do so at their own discretion
-- If you are thinking about using this code base to connect to your ML Engine please contact Qlik Partner Engineering via your Account Rep.
+- If you are thinking about using this product plese contact Qlik Account Rep if further assistance is needed.
 - Contributions such as Issues, Pull Request and additional codes are welcomed.
-- Please note  this is not an Qlik Product.

-Rapid ML Gateway(RML) is an open source Python implementation of Qlik<sup>TM</sup> Server Side Extension that simplifies bi-directional data exchange between Qlik Application and Popular ML endpoint data.
-_The Origins of this project started as Qlik Rapid API Gateway_

 The intial use case was to allow Qlik to use AI/ML functions and interact with other executions engines.
 The system utilizes GRPC messaging from Qlik and currently in the inital release support REST, Websocket APIs.